National symbols of Lithuania: Other symbols

 Amber, nicknamed "Lithuanian gold", has been harvested from the shores of the Baltic Sea since prehistoric times.
 The Palanga Amber Museum holds thousands of amber specimens and artifacts.
 Most women in Lithuania are believed to possess some item of amber jewelry.

 Basketball, Lithuania's most popular sport, could be also considered a national symbol.
 During the 1980s basketball was an important outlet of national feelings, particularly when the country's favorite team, Žalgiris Kaunas, played against CSKA Moscow in the finals of the Soviet Union league.
 The Lithuanian basketball medals in the 1992 Olympic Games encouraged this symbolism.
-The 1992 and 1996 basketball teams, which were partially sponsored by the Grateful Dead, sported red, yellow, and green tie-died T-shirts echoing the colors of the flag, featuring the now-trademarked Slam Dunking Skeleton created by N.Y. sports artist, Greg Speirs.
+The 1992 and 1996 basketball teams, which were partially sponsored by the Grateful Dead, sported red, yellow, and green tie-died T-shirts echoing the colors of the flag, featuring the now-trademarked Slam Dunking Skeleton created by New York sports artist Greg Speirs.